Health Plan Accreditation FAQs

 What are Health Plan Accreditation requirements?

-NCQA standards are a roadmap for improvement—organizations use them to perform a gap analysis and align improvement activities with areas that are most important to states and employers, such as network adequacy and consumer protection.
-Standards help plans in:
+NCQA requirements are a roadmap for improvement—organizations use them to perform a gap analysis and align improvement activities with areas that are most important to states and employers, such as network adequacy and consumer protection.
+Categories include:

 - Quality Management and Improvement.